8 Miles How Many Kilometers

 The History Behind Miles and Kilometers

 The kilometer, on the other hand, is a unit within the Metric system, developed in France during the late 18th century.
-It's defined as one thousandth of a meter, and the meter itself was initially defined as one ten-millionth of the distance from the North Pole to the Equator along a meridian passing through Paris.
+Plus, it's defined as one thousandth of a meter, and the meter itself was initially defined as one ten-millionth of the distance from the North Pole to the Equator along a meridian passing through Paris.
 The adoption of the Metric system aimed for standardization and simplification in scientific and commercial activities.

 Practical Applications of Mile-Kilometer Conversions